retroj/skyculture-blank/README.md

 This is a program to produce a blank skyculture.
 Skyculture is a format used by the desktop planetarium program Stellarium to hold artwork for constellations.
-Skyculture format also has the advantages of simplicity, comprehensiveness and being open, so it can be straightforwardly converted to other formats when needed.
+Skyculture format also has the advantages of simplicity, comprehensiveness, and being open, so it can be straightforwardly converted to other formats when needed.

 Nevertheless, there is a certain amount of difficulty in producing a skyculture, and this project seeks to assist with that by providing tools